arzevedo/Text_Mining/chernobyl/README.md

 ```

 <img src="chernobyl_files/figure-gfm/Most frequent word-1.png" style="display: block; margin: auto;" />
-Here we see the most worsds in each episode.
-I’ve filtered the stop
+Here we see the most words in each episode.
+I’ve filtered the stop words
-words and character names because Legasov appears just too much in every
+and character names because Legasov appears just too much in every
 episode besides the first one.
-After that it was holesome see the major
+After that it was hole some see the major
-topics appers.
-Remember the *spoiler* embargo for this miniseries ins’t
+topics appears.
+Remember the *spoiler* embargo for this miniseries isn’t
 over yet.
-So we can say that the first episode is all about a building
+So, we can say that the first episode is all about a building
 or reactor that may or may not be on fire.
 The second also has fire but
 has water too and soldiers uses radio.
-Well you got the ideia.
-Next
+Well you got the idea.
+Next,
 we’ll see what the different episodes have of different among them.

-## TF-IDF ☢️
+## TF-IDF or Я люблю тебя родина ☢️

-The idea do tf-idf is to find the important words for the content of
+The idea of tf-idf is to find the important words for the content of
 each episode by decreasing the weight for the commonly used words and
 increasing the weight for words that are not used very much.